Hippolyte Taine: Early years

 Taine adopted the positivist and scientist ideas that emerged around this time.

 After defending his doctorate, he was automatically transferred to Besançon, but he refused this assignment.
 He settled first in Paris, where he enrolled in the medical school.
 From there, he went on a medical cure in the Pyrénées in 1855, after which he wrote his famous Voyage aux Pyrénées, and began contributing numerous philosophical, literary, and historical articles to the Revue des deux Mondes and the Journal des débats, two major newspapers at the time.

 He then took leave and travelled to England, where he spent six weeks.
 In 1863 he published his History of English Literature in five volumes.
-Bishop Félix Dupanloup, who had made it his career to oppose the election of agnostic intellectuals to the French Academy, opposed the latter's awarding Taine a prize for this work.
+Bishop Félix Dupanloup, who had made it his career to oppose the election of agnostic intellectuals to the Académie Française, opposed the latter's awarding Taine a prize for this work.

-In 1868, he married Thérèse Denuelle, daughter of Alexandre Denuelle.
+In 1868, he married Thérèse Denuelle, daughter of Alexandre-Dominique Denuelle.
 They had two children: Geneviève, wife of Louis Paul-Dubois, and Émile.

 The immense success of his work allowed him, not only to live by his pen, but also to be named professor of the History of Art and Aesthetics at the Ecole des Beaux Arts and professor of history and German at the École spéciale militaire de Saint-Cyr.
 He also taught at Oxford (1871), where he was a Doctor in Law.
-In 1878, he was elected member of the French Academy by 20 out of the 26 voters.
+In 1878, he was elected member of the Académie Française by 20 out of the 26 voters.

 Taine was interested in many subjects, including art, literature, but especially history.
 Deeply shaken by the defeat of 1870, as well as by the insurrection (and violent repression) of the Paris Commune, Taine became fully devoted to his major historical work, The Origins of Contemporary France (1875–1893), on which he worked until his death, and which had a significant impact.
-Conceived by Taine with the aim of understanding the France of his day, the six-volume work achieved originality in its use of a long perspective to analyse the causes of the French Revolution.
+Conceived by Taine with the aim of understanding the France of his day, the six-volume work analysed the causes of the French Revolution from an original, long-term perspective.
 In particular, Taine denounced the artificiality of the revolution's political constructions (the excessively abstract and rational ideas of Robespierre, for example), which, in his mind, violently contradicted the natural and slow growth of the institutions of a State.

 In 1885, while visiting the Hospital de la Salpêtrière, Taine and Joseph Delboeuf attended a session of hypnotism in which Jean-Martin Charcot induced vesications (blistering) by suggestion.

 Taine died on 5 March 1893.
-He was buried in the Roc de Chère National Natural Reserve, Talloires, on the shores of Lake Annecy.
+He was buried in the Roc de Chère National Nature Reserve, Talloires, on the shores of Lake Annecy.
 Taine had bought the Boringes property in Menthon-Saint-Bernard (in Haute-Savoie), in order to work there every summer, and had served as councillor of the commune.